-The episode concludes with Romana surrounded by the very same.
+And then the episode concludes with Romana surrounded by the titular bastards.

 Sue: If they hadn’t told us we were on Skaro, that would have shocked me.
-But we knew they were coming.
-What a shame.
+But we knew they were coming, so that’s a shame.

 Me: Well, they do appear in the title.

-Sue: So why hide it?
+Sue: So why did you hide it from me?
 Don’t do that to me again, please.
-It’s really annoying.top
+It’s really annoying.

-Me: You might like to know that Terry insisted that K9 didn’t meet the Daleks because he’d only show them up.
+Me: Incidentally, Terry insisted K9 shouldn’t meet the Daleks in this story because he was worried the dog might show them up.

 Romana is interrogated by the Daleks.

-Sue: That voice… it’s so familiar.
+Sue: That voice is very familiar.
 Who is it?

 Nicol: Yeah, that voice is very familiar.

-I put them out of their misery, otherwise we’ll be here all night.
+I put them out of their misery.
+We’ll be here all night, otherwise.